The horizon is not so far as we can see, but as far as we can imagine

 “How long do you think my prison sentence is going to be?” the world’s richest man quipped.
 “Will I see my children?
 I don’t know.”

 DOGE’s purpose isn’t to cut costs.
-It’s to open up new profit profit opportunities, attack resisting parts of the deep state and to remove legal risk from breaking the law.
+It’s to open up new profit opportunities, attack resisting parts of the deep state, and remove legal risk from breaking the law.
 That’s all.
 It’s why the second part of the government shut down entirely was the Consumer Financial Protection Bureau.

-The idea, as always, is to end the reforms which ended with FDR’s New Deal and go back to the 1890s.
-Notice how obsessed Trump is with ending income tax and going to tariffs: that’s a 19th century political economy setup.
+The idea, as always, has been to end the reforms which began with FDR’s New Deal and go back to the 1890s.
+Notice how obsessed Trump is with ending income tax and going to tariffs: That’s a 19th century political economy setup.

 Welcome to the new Gilded Age, with even richer oligarchs.